So you want to start a garden.

-So here are some basic guidelines and resources to help you get started, and please always feel free to email us.
+So here are some basic guidelines and resources to help you get started, and please always feel free to contact us.

 You never want to work the ground when it is too wet, so either work it in the early fall and mulch it or wait until it dries out (usually May).
 Work it with a fork first, then add any amendments and work with a hoe or potato fork.

 So now that you have your soil ready you are ready to plant.
-There is a good general guide at westcoastseeds.com Local conditions vary widely though even in the same neighbourhood.
-For example cold sinks so if you are in a draw it can be colder than on a ridge.
+This is a good general guide: (https://www.westcoastseeds.com/garden-resources/west-coast-seeds-planting-charts/) Local conditions vary widely though even in the same neighbourhood.
+For example cold sinks, so if you are in a draw it can be colder than on a ridge.
 Ask your neighbours when they plant or your favourite farmer at market.
-In general seasons are getting less defined and sometimes you get away with planting early and sometimes the weather gets quite warm and then turns cold again.
+In general seasons are getting less defined and sometimes you get away with planting early and sometimes the weather gets quit warm and then turns cold again.

 Well now that your head is spinning with TMI go back to the start and read “Never give Up” again.
 While a bit intimating to start, it gets a lot easier with experience.